plotly/plotlyjs.jl-docs/julia/axes.md

 fig

-# NOTE: Not sure how to do this part
+# TODO: Not sure how to update layout on a subplots fig
 # fig.update_xaxes(matches='x')
 ```